atomicdata-dev/atomic-server/server/README.md

 cp default.env .env
 # Run the server.
 It creates a store in ~/.config/atomic/db by default
 cargo run
+# Or tun the extra-cool desktop version with a presence in your app tray
+cargo run --features desktop
 # Visit http://localhost
 ```